 In this approach, the perturbation matrix is defined in real space, and to limit the size of the matrix, a cutoff radius ${r_{cut}}$ needs to be enforced for the structural distortion.
 A large ${r_{cut}}$ corresponding to the fifth neighbour shell in ThO$_{2}$ is chosen for all the defects.
 Past this cutoff the IFC changes are found to be negligible.
 Within ${r_{cut}}$, the changes in IFCs up to the second nearest neighbors are considered. ${\textbf{V}_{K}}$ must obey the translational invariance rule, and when computed numerically, this symmetry must be enforced.
 This can be done by adding a minor correction to the harmonic IFCs of the perturbed system following a procedure outlined in \cite{Ankita_2017}.

-We simplified calculation represented by Equation (3) with the use of Optical theorem.
-The total elastic scattering of phonon by defects can be efficiently computed from the imaginary part of the diagonal element of the \textbf{T}-matrix, as given as:
+We simplified the calculation represented by equation (3) with the use of the optical theorem.
+The total elastic scattering of phonons by defects can be efficiently computed from the imaginary part of the diagonal element of the \textbf{T}-matrix, given by: